 At present, LLMs also suffer from the hallucination problem, meaning they occasionally produce generate inaccurate or misleading results.

-Despite these limitations, LLMs might be able to generate a valuable set of initial arguments.
-Humans can use this initial output as a starting point to develop more nuanced arguments or study the data retrieved to craft better questions.
+Despite these limitations, in some cases, LLMs may generate a valuable set of initial arguments.
+Humans can use this initial output as a starting point to develop stronger arguments or study the data retrieved to craft more nuanced questions.

 AI tools can also assist with several operational tasks, such as: